 A 2019 PLMA survey found two-thirds of respondents agreed that "in general, store brand products I've bought are just as good, if not better than the national brand version of the same product."
 More than 40% said they buy store brands "frequently" or "always," and 25% buy more store brands than they did five years ago.

 Other telling findings from that survey include:

-- Six in 10 shoppers believe private label products are often from the same manufacturers as brand names.
+Six in 10 shoppers believe private label products are often from the same manufacturers as brand names.

-"Dollar volume of private label in the mass retail channel grew 41 percent over the past five years compared to a gain of only 7.4 percent for national brands," according to a PLMA report put together with Nielsen data.
+"Dollar volume of private label in the mass retail channel grew 41% over the past five years compared to a gain of only 7.4% for national brands," according to a PLMA report by Nielsen data.

-With so much opportunity, it's clear that retailers will continue to expand store brand labels, but along with revenue growth, comes more risk.
-If a name brand is recalled, the retailer packs up the impacted products and ships them back to the company, if it's online, the product is removed from the website with one click, problem solved.
-However, when a retailer’s own product is recalled, it gets complicated, and if severe, can damage the private label and the retailer.
+With so much opportunity, it's clear that retailers will continue to expand store brand labels, but expansion introduces more risk.
+If a name brand has a recall, the retailer packs up the impacted products and ships them back to the company, and if it's online, the business pulls the product from the website with one click, problem solved.
+However, when a retailer must issue a recall for its products, it gets complicated, and if severe, can damage the private label and the retailer.